MQ-COMP1050/BananaCleaningDirector/README.md

 5:A success screen appears when all gum blobs are cleaned within 60 seconds, with an option to restart the level.

-**Taj- User Story**
+**Taj - User Story**
 The user controls a banana in a luxury hotel, tasked with cleaning mirrors without leaving streaks.
 The player clicks and drags over smudges to polish them before time runs out.
 Acceptance Tests:

-The banana character appears in front of a mirror-filled background.
+The banana character is displayed in front of a background filled with mirrors.

-Smudges on mirrors can be cleaned by clicking and dragging over them.
+Smudges on the mirrors can be cleaned by clicking and dragging over them.

-A cleaning streak appears and disappears when a smudge is fully cleaned.
+A visible cleaning streak appears while polishing and disappears once the smudge is fully cleaned.

-A meter shows progress toward a fully cleaned mirror.
+A progress meter indicates how close the player is to fully cleaning a mirror.

-A timer counts down from 45 seconds, and a success screen appears when all mirrors are clean.
+A timer counts down from 45 seconds, and a success screen appears once all mirrors are cleaned.

 **-Samer-User Story:**
 The user controls a banana who must mop up colourful drink spills in a food court.
 Players must react quickly, clicking on the newest spills before they spread too far.